 Neck gaiters and sleeve guards are good for those who only ride during the cooler times of the day when the sun isn’t so high.
 Even though you have sunscreen, you will need extra protection.
 For me, they mean less sunscreen application.
 I appreciate that.

-You have your helmet, sunglasses as well as your neck gaiter and long sleeves or sleeve guards on, your sun blocking upper torso covering.
+You have your helmet, sunglasses as well as your neck gaiter, and long sleeves or sleeve guards on, your upper torso is covered.
 Then there’s your sun blocking pants.
 Your gloves.
 What is left that needs sunscreen or sunblock?

-You need to protect your face and ears with special attention to your nose.
+You need to protect your face and ears with particular attention to your nose.
 The sun reflects and will give you a nice sunburn if you are not careful!
 Your nose especially!
-Get your sun protection complete and use whichever you prefer.
+Make your sun protection complete and use whichever product you prefer.
 I like sunblock because it is less oily on my skin.

 Staying protected with clothing will work wonders for keeping your skin safe.
-Sunburn is real, dangerous and so easy to get.
+Sunburn is real, dangerous, and happens so quickly.
 Don’t let sunburn spoil your cycling fun.

 What Will You Do?